 The two main classes of antioxidant plant compounds in oranges are carotenoids and phenolics (phenolic compounds).

-Oranges are an excellent source of phenolic compounds, especially flavonoids, which contribute to most of their antioxidant properties.
+Oranges are an excellent source of phenolic compounds — especially flavonoids, which contribute to most of their antioxidant properties.

-Heart HealthHeart disease is currently the world’s most common cause of premature death.
+Heart disease is currently the world’s most common cause of premature death.

 Oranges are a good source of citric acid and citrates, which are believed to help prevent kidney stone formation.

 Although oranges are not a good source of iron, they are an excellent source of organic acids, such as vitamin C (ascorbic acid) and citric acid.

-In short, oranges don’t have many known adverse effects in healthy people.
+Oranges don’t have many known adverse effects.

-Simply put, oranges are an excellent addition to a healthy diet.
+Put simply, this bright citrus fruit is an excellent addition to a healthy diet.